Kappa-Dev/BioRuler/README.md

 ### Requirement

+To use BioPAX importer you need to have Java installed.

+To use Kappa exporter you need to have OCaml installed.

-The following `Python 3` packages are required
+The following `Python 3` packages are required:

 ```
 cycler==0.10.0